Gabi-Legend/RGBLED_BUZZER/README.md

-# RGBLED_BUZZER
-A simple Arduino project that creates a colorful LED fading sequence synchronized with a buzzer sound.
-Each color of the RGB LED gradually brightens and dims, creating a smooth lighting effect while the buzzer is active.
+LED & Buzzer Light Show

+This is a simple Arduino project featuring:

+An RGB LED that fades colors in and out

+A buzzer that stays on while the LED sequence runs

+How it works

+The red, green, and blue LEDs fade in and out one by one.

+The buzzer is activated during the light show.

+Components Needed

+Arduino board (e.g., Uno, Nano)

+RGB LED

+Buzzer

+Resistors (for LED protection)

+Jumper wires

+Usage

+Connect the components according to the schematic.

+Upload the Arduino code from your_code_file.ino.

+Watch the LEDs fade and listen to the buzzer.